astronomer/astro-docs/cloud/stable/04_customize-airflow/02_manage-airflow-versions.md

 ---
-title: "Upgrade Airflow Versions on Astronomer"
+title: "Upgrade Apache Airflow on Astronomer"
 navTitle: "Upgrade Airflow"
 description: "How to adjust and upgrade Airflow versions on Astronomer."
 ---

 ## Overview

-On Astronomer, the process of pushing up your code to an individual Airflow Deployment involves customizing a locally built Docker image —— with your DAG code, Python Packages, plugins, and so on —— that's then bundled, tagged, and pushed to Astronomer Cloud's Docker Registry.
+On Astronomer, the process of pushing up your code to an individual Airflow Deployment involves customizing a locally built Docker image —— with your DAG code, dependencies, plugins, and so on —— that's then bundled, tagged, and pushed to Astronomer Cloud's Docker Registry.

 Included in that build is your `Dockerfile`, a file that is automatically generated when you initialize an Airflow project on Astronomer via our CLI.
 Every successful build on Astronomer must include a `Dockerfile` that references an Astronomer Certified Docker Image.
 Astronomer Certified (AC) is a production-ready distribution of Apache Airflow that mirrors the open source project and undergoes additional levels of rigorous testing conducted by our team.